The Box of Delights: BBC Television 1984

 A BBC TV adaptation of The Box of Delights was broadcast in six parts between 21 November and 24 December in 1984.
 It starred Devin Stanfield, Patrick Troughton and Robert Stephens as Kay Harker, Cole Hawlings and Abner Brown respectively and adapted for television by Alan Seymour, directed by Renny Rye and produced by Paul Stone.

 It featured an innovative mixture of live action and animation, in particular Quantel Paintbox and chroma key effects.
 The series cost £1-million to make in 1984, the most expensive children's series the BBC had made to that date, but it was widely acclaimed and won a number of BAFTA and RTS awards, in particular for its special effects.

 The opening and closing title music features an orchestral arrangement of "The First Nowell" extracted from the third movement of the Carol Symphony by Victor Hely-Hutchinson.
 It had been used for earlier radio adaptations and has become synonymous with the story.

+Eclipse Performing Arts 2011

+Eclipse Performing Arts, a theatre company in Corby, Northamptonshire, were given rights to adapt the book into 6 radio episodes to be broadcast on Corby Radio on the 6 Saturdays leading up to Christmas Eve.
+Jim Byrne and Gavin Mills adapted and produced the series and behind-the-scenes podcast (BODcast) called Opening the Box in which they discussed how each episode was created including interviews with the cast.

+The cast included local amateur performers from around Northamptonshire and was recorded in and around the local Corby area.